php-actions/composer/README.md

     steps:
     - uses: actions/checkout@v2
-    - uses: php-actions/composer@v5
+    - uses: php-actions/composer@v6
     # ... then your own project steps ...
 ```

+### Version numbers

+This action is released with semantic version numbers, but also tagged so the latest major release's tag always points to the latest release within the matching major version.

+Please feel free to use `uses: php-actions/composer@v6` to always run the latest version of v6, or `uses: php-actions/composer@v6.0.0` to specify the exact release.

 Running custom commands
 -----------------------

-By default, adding `- uses: php-actions/composer@v5` into your workflow will run `composer install`, as `install` is the default command name.
+By default, adding `- uses: php-actions/composer@v6` into your workflow will run `composer install`, as `install` is the default command name.
 The install command will be provided with a default set of arguments (see below).

 You can issue custom commands by passing a `command` input, like so: